MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 The model continues the text with a coherent, contextually appropriate response.
 Moreover, **it reproduces a near-exact copy of the Wikipedia article on zebras.** This is because the model has seen this text during pretraining.
 Moreover, the texts from Wikipedia are generally considered high-quality, so they are used multiple times in pretraining datasets to instill conceptual quality.
 This causes a seemingly close familiarity of the model with the text.

-According to [The Llama 3 Herd of Models \[Grattafiori, et al. 2024\]](https://arxiv.org/pdf/2407.21783#page=4.70), the data used for pretrained was gathered until the end of 2023.
-So, what if we'd prompt it with a sentence about the 2024 US presidential elections and see how Llama 3.1 405B Base reacts:
+According to [The LLaMA 3 Herd of Models \[Grattafiori, et al. 2024\]](https://arxiv.org/pdf/2407.21783#page=4.70), the data used for pretrained was gathered until the end of 2023.
+So, what if we'd prompt it with a sentence about the 2024 US presidential elections and see how LLaMA 3.1 405B Base reacts:

 <center>
 	<img src="./img/llama31_Hallucination.png" />
 </center>

-This looks reasonably constructed, but we know better.
-It is factually false, hallucinated by the model based on what sounds good, as the model just doesn't know any better from the older pretraining data.
+This looks reasonably well constructed, but we know better.
+It is factually false, **hallucinated by the model based on what sounds good**, as the model just doesn't know any better from the older pretraining data.<br>
 This effect is also one of the reasons why one shouldn't use LLMs for fact-checking or knowledge retrieval.
 Note that this concerns LLMs with no connection to the internet.
 LLMs with such a research capability exist now, like [Perplexity.ai](https://perplexity.ai), and can indeed be used for search.

+> [!NOTE]
+>A hallucination is a phenomenon where the model generates text that is not grounded in reality, i.e. it produces plausible-sounding but incorrect or nonsensical information.
+This is a common issue with LLMs, caused by the model's conceptual reliance on patterns and correlations (sequential, co-occurrences, etc.) in the training data.

 ---

-### Recap: Hallucinating LLamas
+### Recap: Hallucinating LLaMAs

-We've seen that while base models like Llama 3.1 405B demonstrate an understanding of the input, their knowledge is very strictly limited to text encountered during pretraining and the format of that particular text.
+We've seen that while base models like LLaMA 3.1 405B demonstrate an understanding of the input, their knowledge is very strictly limited to text encountered during pretraining and the format of that particular text.
 Moreover, **base LLMs aren't operating in any task-specific fashion.** We've seen that in the LLM hallucinating on content beyond its pretraining data's knowledge cut-off, and it trailing off into blabbering at times.

 **We can do better than that.**<br>And indeed, there's a stage following the pretraining stage that will help us address these issues.
 This stage is called **Post-Training**.